TaxTips.ca

 Effective interest rate

-See our article on eligible capital property, eligible capital expenditures, and cumulative eligible capital deduction.
+Eligible capital property, eligible capital expenditures, and cumulative eligible capital deduction

 Employment Income